Locally moving groups and laminar actions on the line: A plethora of laminar actions, I: restriction preorders

-\begin{rem} Proposition \ref{p-F-restriction-topfree} should be compared with the fact that many groups arising via a micro-supported action by homeomorphisms satisfy rigidity results for their non-topologically free actions on \emph{compact} spaces, as shown in \cite{LBMB-sub, bon2018rigidity, boudec2020commutator} using results on uniformly recurrent subgroups (URS) and confined subgroups.
-As an example tightly related to this setting consider Thompson's group $F$ and its sibling $T$ acting on the circle.
-Then every minimal action of $T$ on any compact space is either topologically free or factors onto its standard action on the circle, while every faithful minimal action of $F$ on a compact space is topologically free \cite{LBMB-sub}.
-Proposition \ref{p-F-restriction-topfree} shows that actions on the line behave very differently from this perspective, and the notion of topological freeness is much less relevant. \end{rem} Another feature of this family of actions is that they are all simplicial in the sense of \S \ref{s-F-simplicial}. \begin{prop}[Simpliciality] Let $K\subset (0,1)$ be a non-empty $f$-invariant closed subset and consider the corresponding action $\psi_K\colon F\to \homeo_0(\R)$, as constructed above.
-Then the image of $F_+$ does not act minimally on $\R$.
-In particular every action $\psi_K$ is simplicial. \end{prop}
+\begin{rem} Proposition \ref{p-F-restriction-topfree} should be compared with the fact that many groups arising via a micro-supported action by homeomorphisms satisfy rigidity results for their non-topologically free actions on \emph{compact} spaces, as shown in the works of Le Boudec and the second author \cite{LBMB-sub, bon2018rigidity, boudec2020commutator} using results on uniformly recurrent subgroups and confined subgroups.
+As an example tightly related to this setting, consider Thompson's group $F$ and its sibling $T$ acting on the circle.
+Then, every minimal action of $T$ on any compact space is either topologically free, or factors to its standard action on the circle, while every faithful minimal action of $F$ on a compact space is topologically free \cite{LBMB-sub}.
+Proposition \ref{p-F-restriction-topfree} shows that actions on the line behave very differently from this perspective, and the notion of topological freeness is much less relevant. \end{rem} Another feature of this family of actions is the following.
+Recall that a minimal laminar action is \emph{simplicial} if it preserves a discrete lamination (see Definition \ref{dfn.simplicial_laminar} and Proposition \ref{p-focal-simplicial}). \begin{prop}[Simpliciality] Let $K\subset (0,1)$ be a non-empty $f$-invariant closed subset, and consider the corresponding action $\psi_K\colon F\to \homeo_0(\R)$, as constructed above.
+Then, the image of $F_+$ does not act minimally on $\R$.
+In particular, every action $\psi_K$ is simplicial. \end{prop}